haziqshahard/SegmentationApp/README.md

 # SegmentationApp

-SegmentationApp is a Python-based tool designed for performing image segmentation using advanced techniques like U-Net.
+SegmentationApp is a Python-based tool designed for performing  manual image segmentation.
 This app allows for interactive segmentation, visualization, and analysis of images in real time.

 ## Features